 If one takes a close look at Matthew 24:3 they were asking him …

-What is the sign that will signal your coming, that is, the beginning of a new age in which you are King and when will that age end?
+What is the sign that will signal his coming, that is, the beginning of a new age in which he is King and when will that age end?
 Yes!
 They were asking Jesus what is the sign that will signal the beginning of his kingdom and the ending of it.
 That is, the beginning of an age and the ending of it.
 This makes sense.
 It should not be rocket science to put oneself in the shoes of the disciples back then to understand why they were interested in the beginning of Jesus kingdom and the end of it.
 Why?

 This is what Jesus disciples were asking him about.
 The sign of when that age begins and when it ends.
 Because when it ends, something incredible happens.
 What?

 When the thousand years are over, Satan will be released from his prison and will go out to deceive the nations in the four corners of the earth—Gog and Magog—and to gather them for battle.
 In number they are like the sand on the seashore.